apache/arrow/docs/source/format/CanonicalExtensions.rst

     ``{ "shape": [100, 200, 500], "dim_names": ["C", "H", "W"]}``

+    The ``dim_names`` metadata can be added if the dimensions have well-known names that can map to the physical order (row-major).

   - **"permutation"** holds indexes of the desired ordering of the original dimensions.
 Also defined as an array.

     Example of permuted 3-dimensional tensor:

     ``{ "shape": [100, 200, 500], "permutation": [2, 0, 1]}``

+    **Permutation key in the metadata is needed only in case the logical order of the tensor doesn't equal the physical order (row-major).**

+    When logical and physical order are equal, the permutation metadata is not added as it will always equal the original order of dimensions (example ``[0, 1, 2]``).

 .. note::